Witzko/GameOfLife/Readme.md

 #### 2.2.3 Functions

-There are also a couple of free functions.
-The two most important ones are shortly mentioned in the following.
+There are also a variety of free functions.
+The most important ones are shortly mentioned in the following.

 **calculateNextGenSequentially()**